-After 5-Year-Old Iranian-Born Boy Handcuffed And Held Five Hours At Dulles Airport, Trump’s White House Said He May Have Been Security ‘Threat’
+After 5-Year-Old Iranian-Born Boy ‘Reportedly ‘Handcuffed” And Held Five Hours At Dulles Airport, Trump’s White House Said He May Have Been Security ‘Threat’

 The boy had been traveling with another family member on a flight and his mother, who is from Iran, had to wait for hours until he was released to her.
 A news crew captured the dramatic moments as the mother waited anxiously, and finally was reunited with the boy.
 The video showed the boy clutching his mother tightly after he was finally released.

-The plight of the 5-year-old boy who was handcuffed and detained for five hours at Dulles airport was one of the most iconic examples in a weekend filled with protest and confusion.
+The plight of the 5-year-old boy who was “reportedly ‘handcuffed'” and detained for five hours at Dulles airport was one of the most iconic examples in a weekend filled with protest and confusion.
 Senator Van Hollen helped draw national attention to the boy’s plight with a Facebook post that also blasted Donald Trump.

 “It is outrageous that a 5 year old boy — an American citizen and Maryland resident — was detained for more than 4 hours this evening at Dulles airport.
 He was held despite the fact that we gave the authorities advance notice of his arrival earlier today and, when I called later in the evening, they refused to say whether he had been released or was still in custody.
 Shame on you, Donald Trump.
 And thank goodness for the federal judge who upheld the rule of law and temporarily blocked the implementation of Trump’s removal order.
 We must remain vigilant and fight back.”